Indonesian cleric gets 4 years for concealing COVID-19 test

 Shihab’s presence at gatherings attracted large crowds, with many ignoring physical distancing and failing to wear masks.

-Prosecutors had sought a six-year prison term for Shihab.
+Judges also sentenced a two years’ imprisonment for Shihab’s son-in-law, Hanif Alatas, for being an accessory in the crime.
+Prosecutors had sought a six-year prison term for Shihab and a two-year for Alatas.
 Ummi Hospital director Andi Tatat is being tried separately.

 During the trial, Shihab said he was worried that revealing that he was ill would be “politicized” by his opponents.